AlexanderWiechert/terraform-provider-bash/docs/index.md

 select different code paths depending on those values.

-The following sections show some examples of common patterns that might arise in shell scripts generated using `bash_script`.
+The following sections show some examples of common patterns that might arise in shell scripts generated using this provider.
 This is not a full reference on Bash syntax though; see [the Bash Reference Manual](https://www.gnu.org/software/bash/manual/bash.html) for all of the details.